apitable/apitable/CONTRIBUTING.md

 # Contributing to APITable

-Welcome, and thank you for your interest in contributing to APITable.
+Welcome, and thank you for your interest in contributing to APITable!

 There are many ways in which you can contribute, beyond writing code.